-As 0.17 brings us the possibility for landfill in blueprints, I set out to solve the remaining issue - how to get that landfill into your existing blueprints?
+As 0.17 brought us the possibility for landfill in blueprints, I set out to solve the remaining issue - how to get that landfill into your existing blueprints?

 I made a small mod that parses a blueprint and put landfill tiles under entities and tiles in your blueprint, but ONLY where needed to build your blueprint.